coderofsalvation/TouchDesigner-AE-Import/README.md

 - Hit the 'Create' pulse button, and your new Animation COMP should appear next to your 'nVoid_AE_kf_importer' COMP.

+##Notes about After Effects
+Copying Keyframes :
+Keyframes can only be converted to text from one layer at a time.
+Do not copy and paste multiple layers of keyframe data into a single text file, that is currently not supported.

 ##Troubleshooting:
 If you find an issue, submit a pull request or post an issue on this repo.